jakearchibald/idb-keyval/README.md

 import { set } from 'idb-keyval';

 set('hello', 'world');
-set('foo', 'bar');
 ```

 Since this is IDB-backed, you can store anything structured-clonable (numbers, arrays, objects, dates, blobs etc).
+Keys can be numbers, strings, `Date`s, or arrays of those.

 All methods return promises: